Savary Island: Flora

 Common trees are Douglas-fir, western hemlock, western red cedar, lodgepole pine, grand fir, red alder, bigleaf maple and arbutus.
 It is claimed that one of the largest arbutus trees in the world is on the island.
 A few western white pine are present.
 A tiny population of Garry oak occurs at the eastern end — the northernmost natural occurrence of this species along the coast.
 It has splendid beaches, arbutus groves, meadows, and sand cliffs.
-Salal is the most plentiful shrub in the forest understorey.
+Salal is the most plentiful shrub in the forest under-storey.
 Red huckleberry, evergreen huckleberry and red flowering currant are among the other shrubs present.
 Many of the open areas have been conquered by alien species such as Scotch broom, gorse and Himalayan blackberry.

 Fauna

-The animal population includes birds (bald eagles, barred owls, kingfishers, cliff and northern rough-winged swallows, seagulls, sandpipers, and herons), mammals (black-tailed deer, mink, harbour seals, sea lions, otters, bats), reptiles (garter snakes and possibly northern alligator lizard), and numerous invertebrates.
+The animal population includes birds (bald eagles, barred owls, kingfishers, cliff and northern rough-winged swallows, seagulls, sandpipers, oyster catchers, and herons), mammals (black-tailed deer, mink, harbour seals, sea lions, otters, bats and mice), reptiles (garter snakes and northern alligator lizard), and numerous invertebrates.
 Surprisingly, the raccoon is absent; its failure to become established on the island has allowed ground-nesting birds to maintain their populations.
 Mink is the only native predatory mammal on land and has many mice to prey on.

 Governance

 Prior to colonization, Savary was governed by the Tla'amin Nation under Tla'amin law.
 For many decades after colonization, there was no government to speak of on Savary.
-Although the island fell under the jurisdiction of one entity or another, island politics and political activity remained in the background.
 Eventually, Savary Island became part of the Powell River Regional District, now qathet Regional District.
-In the late 1990s, the Regional District set down the long path to establish an official community plan for the island.
+In the late 1990s, the Regional District set began drafting an official community plan for the island.

-Draft OCPs were prepared in 2001, 2002, and 2006.
+Draft OCPs were prepared in 2001, 2002, 2006 and 2025.

 On February 22, 2007, the Savary Island Official Community Plan, Bylaw No. 403, 2006 was adopted by the Powell River Regional District.
 The principal aim of the OCP is to maintain Savary Island's unique character and rustic island lifestyle while protecting the island's ground water resources, its sensitive ecosystems, and its unique biophysical characteristics.